Woodforest and Family Promise

 - Making New Beginnings curriculum open source, and anyone interested may obtain a copy

-- Partnering with banks to Include monetary awards as incentives and “nest eggs” for families and individuals learning the curriculum
+- Partnering with banks to include monetary awards as incentives and “nest eggs” for families and individuals learning the curriculum

 But the partnership goes deeper than just financial literacy.
 Woodforest has fully engaged Affiliates, providing local grants and having its employees become involved as volunteers on all levels—from a weeknight dinner to service on the board.
 This joining of financial expertise with nonprofit excellence means the families we serve have more options and resources.

-Five years in, the partnership continues to grow.
+Nine years in, the partnership continues to grow.
 Woodforest attended Family Promise’s 2019 national conference in San Antonio and was heavily involved.
 Not only did they educate on the New Beginnings curriculum, they also presented workshops on micro-entrepreneurship, credit repair, and loan counseling.
 From discussions beginning in 2014 about how they might work together to help low-income families understand their basic finances, which led to the New Beginnings materials, Woodforest and Family Promise are expanding their relationship to teach Family Promise guests how to create assets and build wealth in their journey to financial independence.

 This is another example of a shared vision with the corporate sector resulting in better lives for families.